jamesthedev/File-Creator/README.md

 The app will allow you to manually enter any extension and attempt to create the file.
 Usually the creation itself works, but some files (like PDFs) will be missing required formatting and will likely be unuseable.

 ![screenshot](https://github.com/jamesthedev/File-Creator/blob/master/File%20Creator/screenshot1.PNG)

+I will be regularly expanding boilerplate, file group, and file extension support.
+Feel free to request any new features.
+This project is part of my portfolio so I appreciate any support I can get!